bismuthfoundation/Bismuth-FAQ/Snapshot/Readme.md

 All diffs in the local ledger are valid
 ```

-After this the script ends, and node.py can be started, for example with:
+After this the script ends, node.py can be started, for example with:
 ```screen -mS node python3 node.py```

 If the downloaded snapshot ledger is accepted, the output from node.py should be: